 We want to be no more than 5 feet from the basket when learning to shoot or improving our form.
-Do not start with free throws or three pointers.
+Do not start with free throws or three-pointers.
 You will overcompensate for the flaws in your form the further you are away from the basket.

 Spend at least 5 minutes or 20 shots at each of these spots on the court.

 Pay attention to your form throughout these shorter shots.
-You do not have to jump on these shots, but you should at least have the momentum to be up on the toes when releasing.
+You do not have to jump on these shots, but you should at least have the momentum to be up on your toes when releasing.